top of page

 • Any outside volunteering hours are scheduled on a case by case basis.

-• Volunteers under 16 must volunteer with a parent or guardian.
+• Volunteers under age 16 must be accompanied by a parent or guardian.

 Check out our volunteer opportunities: